Cray-HPE/docs-csm/upgrade/1.5.2/README.md

 for Paradise hardware" bullet..

 * Added support for Paradise hardware
-* Fixed issue in `conman` in order to support Paradise hardware
+* HSM: Fixed issue in `conman` in order to support Paradise hardware
-* Fixed issue in `run_hms_ct_tests.sh` which caused false positives for CDU switches
+* HSM: Fixed issue in `run_hms_ct_tests.sh` which caused false positives for CDU switches
-* Enhanced `hmcollector` logging
+* HSM: Enhanced `hmcollector` logging
-* FAS now waits for the time limit to expire when verifying update.
+* HSM: FAS now waits for the time limit to expire when verifying update.
 FASUpdate.py script also updated to accept a --timeLimit parameter to change the preset time limit
 * Required environment variables now set to address breaking changes in the latest ca-certificates RPM
 * Update IMS recipe builds to use new DST signing key
-* Mitchell Harding: CASMCMS-8971
-* Mitchell Harding: CASMCMS-8973
-* Mitchell Harding: CASMCMS-8978
-* Mitchell Harding: CASMCMS-8186
-* Mitchell Harding: CASMCMS-8438
-* Mitchell Harding: CASMINST-6861
-* Mitchell Harding: CASMTRIAGE-6993
-* Mitchell Harding: CASMTRIAGE-7019
-* Mitchell Harding: CASMHMS-5838
-* Mitchell Harding: CASMCMS-9001
-* Mitchell Harding: CASMCMS-8997
-* Mitchell Harding: CASMCMS-8998
-* Mitchell Harding: CASMCMS-9017
-* Mitchell Harding: CASMCMS-9018
-* Mitchell Harding: CASMCMS-9015
-* Mitchell Harding: CASMCMS-9022
+* Multitenancy: Allowed tenant admins to list their BOS v2 sessions
+* CFS: Fixed error when updating multiple components using CFS v2
+* BOS: Changes to avoid pods being `OOMKilled`
+* HSM: Fixed bug preventing bulk updates of roles/subroles
+* BOS: Improved logging
+* BOS: v2 performance improvements, particularly at scale
+* BOS: Fix possible false BOS failure in `cmsdev` health check
+* CFS: Updated dependency version to prevent deprecation warnings in pod logs during image customization
+* BOS: Fixed some failures when multiple simultaneous BOS sessions are created soon after the service first starts
+* BOS: Perform better checking of age string arguments to relevant API endpoints
+* Chris Spiller: CASMNET-2221 (to be replaced by Chris as part of CASMNET-2179)
 * Russell Bunch: CASMTRIAGE-6991
 * Russell Bunch: MTL-2393
-* Mikhail Tupitsyn: CASMPET-7093
-* Chris Spiller: CASMNET-2221 (to be replaced by Chris as part of CASMNET-2179)

 ## Limitations

-* Power capping support for Paradise Hardware
+* Power capping support for Paradise hardware
   * Power caps are applied to the processor complex, not to the entire node
   * A power cap cannot be applied when node power is off
   * If a power cap is set when node power is on, it will be removed if the node is ever powered off.
 A new power cap must be applied after the node is powered back on

 ## Steps